-- Verifies existence of a disability - Explains substantial limitation of a major life activity - Supports requests for academic accommodations
+- Verifies existence of a disability - Explains substantial limitation of a major life activity - Supports requests for academic accommodations postsecondary level, but can be included with more comprehensive documentation.

 To be eligible for services, students must provide appropriate documentation regarding their disability as defined by Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act of 1990 (ADA), and the Americans with Disabilities Act Amendment Act (ADAAA) of 2008.